 Disclosures pertaining to remuneration and other details as requiredunder Section 197(12) of the Act read with Rule 5(1) of

-The statement containing particulars of employees as required underSection 197(12) of the Act read with Rule 5(2) and 5(3) of the Rules forms part of thisReport.
-Further the Report and the Accounts are being sent to the Members excluding theaforesaid statement.
-In terms of Section 136 ofthe Act and any member can obtain a copy of the said statement by writing an email to theCompany Secretary at email@example.com
+The statement containing particulars of employees as required underSection 197(12) of the Act read with Rule 5(2) and 5(3) of the Rules does not form part ofthis Report however the same shall be kept open for inspection in terms of Section 136 ofthe Act and any member can obtain a copy of the said statement by writing an email to theCompany Secretary at email@example.com

 Internal Financial Controls

 Internal financial control systems of the Company are commensurate withits size and the nature of its operations.
 These have been designed to provide reasonableassurance with regard to recording and providing reliable financial and operationalinformation complying with applicable accounting standards and relevant statutessafeguarding assets from unauthorised use executing transactions with properauthorisation and ensuring compliance of corporate policies.
-The Company has awell-defined delegation of authority with specified limits for approval of expenditure bothcapital and revenue.
+The Company has a well-defined delegation of authority with specified limits for approval of expenditure bothcapital and revenue.
 The Company uses an established ERP system to record day-to-daytransactions for accounting and financial reporting.

 The Audit Committee deliberated with the members of the managementconsidered the systems as laid down and met the internal auditors and statutory auditorsto ascertain their views on the internal financial control systems.
 The Audit Committeesatisfied itself as to the adequacy and effectiveness of the internal financial controlsystem as laid down and kept the Board of Directors informed.
-However the Companyrecognizes that no matter how the internal control framework is it has inherentlimitations and accordingly periodic audits and reviews ensure that such systems areupdated on regular intervals.
+However the Companyrecognises that no matter how the internal control framework is it has inherentlimitations and accordingly periodic audits and reviews ensure that such systems areupdated on regular intervals.

 Directors' Responsibility Statement

-Accordingly pursuant to Section 134(5) of the Act the Board ofDirectors to the best of their knowledge and ability confirm that for the year endedMarch 31 2021:
+Accordingly pursuant to Section 134(5) of the Act the Board ofDirectors to the best of their knowledge and ability confirm that for the year ended31st March 2022:

 a. in the preparation of the annual accounts the applicable accountingstandards have been followed and that there are no material departures;

 c. they have taken proper and sufficient care for the maintenance ofadequate accounting records in accordance with the provisions of the Act for safeguardingthe assets of the Company and for preventing and detecting fraud and other irregularities;

 d. they have prepared the annual accounts on a going concern basis;

-e. they have laid down internal financial controls to be followed by the Company andthat such internal financial controls are adequate and are operatingeffectively; and
+e. they have laid down internal financial controls to be followed bythe Company and that such internal financial controls are adequate and are operatingeffectively; and

 f. they have devised proper systems to ensure compliance with theprovisions of all applicable laws and that such systems are adequate and operatingeffectively.

 i.
 Statutory Audit

 M/s.
-Jampani & Associates Chartered Accountants (FRN - 016581S)Hyderabad were appointed as statutory auditors of the company by the Board at its meetingheld on August 6 2016 for an initial term of five(5) years i.e. from 23rdAnnual General Meeting (AGM) to till conclusion of 28th Annual General Meetingof the Company in terms of Sections 139 142 and other applicable provisions if any ofthe Companies Act 2013 (the Act) and the Companies (Audit and Auditors) Rules 2014 (theRules) and the same was approved by the members at 23rd AGM held on September28 2016 and the said initial term ends on conclusion of ensuing 28th AGM.
+Jampani & Associates Chartered Accountants (FRN - 016581S)Hyderabad were re-appointed as statutory auditors of the Company for second term of five(5) years i.e. from the date of 28th Annual General Meeting till the conclusion of 33rdAGM to be held in year 2026 in terms of Sections 139 142 and other applicable provisionsif any of the Companies Act 2013 (the Act) and the Companies (Audit and Auditors) Rules2014 (the Rules) and the same was approved by the members at 28th AGM held on 12th July2021.

 Further the report of the Statutory Auditors along with notes toaccounts is a part of the Annual Report.
 There has been no other qualificationreservation adverse remark or disclaimer given by the Auditors in their Report exceptbelow:

-The Statutory Auditors have mentioned in their report at point no.(iii) of Annexure 'B' to the Independent Auditors Report regardinginterest free unsecured loans of H 989 Lakhs (with a value at amortised cost of H868.00 lakhs) to wholly- owned subsidiary (WOS) i.e. Vishnu Barium Pvt Ltd (VBPL).
-Furtherthey also mentioned in their report at point no. (a) & (b) of (vii) of Annexure - 'B' that theCompany has generally been irregular in depositing undisputedstatutory dues and H 918.30 lakhs payable towards income tax and interest thereonunder the Income Tax Act 1961 for the periods AY 2018-19 and 2019-20 which are yet to bepaid respectively.
+The Statutory Auditors have mentioned in their report at point no.(iii) of Annexure - 'B' to the Independent Auditors Report regarding interest freeunsecured loans of Rs 989 Lakhs (with a value at amortised cost of Rs 951.59 Lakhs) towholly- owned subsidiary (WOS) i.e. Vishnu Barium Private Limited (VBPL).
+Further theyalso mentioned in their report at point no. (a) of (vii) of Annexure - 'B' that theCompany has generally been regular in depositing undisputed statutory dues exceptinstances of payment of income tax and they also mentioned that there are no duesoutstanding for a period of more than six months from the date they became payable as at31st March 2022.

 ii.
 Cost Auditors

 In terms of the provisions of Section 148(3) of the Companies Act 2013read with Rule 14 of the Companies (Audit and Auditors) Rules 2014 (as amended from timeto time) the remuneration payable to the Cost Auditors is required to be placed beforethe Members in a General Meeting for their ratification.
-Accordingly a resolutionfor seeking Member's ratification for the remuneration payable to M/s.
-Kapardhi &Associates Cost Accountant Hyderabad (Firm Reg.
-No. 100231) is included at Item No. 8 ofthe Notice convening the AGM.
+Accordingly a resolution forseeking Members' ratification for the remuneration payable to M/s.
+Sagar & AssociatesCost Accountants (FRN: 000118) for the 2021-22 and 2022-23 is included at Item Nos.
+10& 11 of the Notice convening the AGM.

 iii.
 Secretarial Audit

 Pursuant to the provisions of Section 204 of the Companies Act 2013and the Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014 theBoard has appointed M/s.
 L.D.Reddy & Co.
-Company Secretaries Hyderabad to undertakethe Secretarial Audit of the Company for the financial year 2020-21.
-The Secretarial AuditReport of FY 2020-21 is annexed herewith as Annexure C'.
+Company Secretaries Hyderabad to undertakethe Secretarial Audit of the Company for 2021-22.
+The Secretarial Audit Report of 2021-22is annexed herewith as 'Annexure D'.